Chernobyl Reactor # 4 shortly after the meltdown:

 Click, click, click goes the Geiger counter in the background.

 These are the headquarters of the nuclear complex.
 They represent the best in Soviet architecture.

 There are plenty of signs like this around.
 Just in case you forget where you are, I suppose.

-And so this is what remains of the infamous reactor, in its sarchophagus-bound glory (to view an image with much higher resolution, scroll down to the last image of Reactor # 4 and click on it)…
+And so this is what remains of the infamous reactor, in its sarchophagus-bound glory (click on the image to view it with much higher resolution)…

 At the moment all that can be seen of Reactor No 4 is a building encased in concrete: there appears to be no human element at all.